 How can you protect yourself?

-According to WhatsApp, users must remain vigilant and not share the One Time Password (OTP) or SMS security code Users must remain vigilant and under no circumstances share the One Time Password or SMS security code with anybody.
+WhatsApp says users must remain vigilant and never share the One-Time Password (OTP) or SMS security code with anybody.
 For extra protection, users can also enable two-step verification to ensure complete safety.
-Finally, users must contact their friends or family members if they have received any suspicious messages on WhatsApp.
-WhatsApp has asked users to report any messages received from an unknown number in a guide you can view on their website.
+Finally, users must contact their friends or family if they have received suspicious messages on WhatsApp.

 Lets Talk!